maddevsio/android-ci-cd/README.md

 1. Json file with configuration for Firebase

-* You must add a json file with the firebase project settings to the environment variables.
+* You must add a json file with the firebase project settings encoded to base64 to the environment variable.
 > https://firebase.google.com/docs/android/setup - Step 3

 ```
 base64 google-services.json > firebase_setting
-cat firebase_setting
 ```

 2. Service account with access to Firebase